 Jeff Williams and I met over FaceTime last week.
-His life as an engineer, project manager and president of Tyler Together Race Relations Forum and having lived in large, metropolitan cities, as well as rural, southern towns all have been informed by one factor.
-Jeff is a black man living in the United States.
-Our conversation included George Floyd’s death to raising his sons to his highest aspirations for our city.
-This interview has been edited for length and clarity.
-All photos are courtesy of Jeff Williams.
+His life as an engineer, project manager and president of Tyler Together Race Relations Forum have been informed by one factor: Williams is a Black man living in the United States.
+Our conversation included George Floyd’s death to raising his sons to his highest aspirations for his hometown, Tyler.

 I’d like to hear about what the past week has been like for you.
 What have you attended, and what are you seeing in Tyler?

-Walk me back to Memorial Day and when you first got news about George Floyd’s death and from there, how did things pick up?
+Walk me back to Memorial Day and when you first received news about George Floyd’s death and from there, how did things pick up?